Apparently, kids also need to eat.

 2. Let Them Make It

-This one you need to prep for if you get the feeling they are going to refuse the food you give them, you can’t use it if you have already prepped their lunch.
+This one you need to prep for if you feel they are going to refuse the food you give them, you can’t use it if you have already prepped their lunch.

 Get them involved.

-Obviously, if you are making them something hot, best they do not join you for that one.
+Obviously, if you are making them something hot, they do not join you for that one.

 3. Lie To Them